jatinydav557/jatinydav557/README.md

 <p align="center">
-  💬 <i>“Built with passion, refined with MLOps, deployed for the world.”</i>
+  💬 <i>“Built with passion, refined with GenAI and MLOps, deployed for the world.”</i>
   <br/>
   <b>Let’s collaborate and bring ideas to life!</b>
 </p>